kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 _⚠️ In case of using Ingress-Nginx as an ingress controller if you choose to use the HTTP challenge method you need to do an additional step of adding variable `lb_hostname = "cluster.example.org"` to your kube.tf.
 You must set it to an FQDN that points to your LB address._

-_This is to circumvent this known issue https://github.com/cert-manager/cert-manager/issues/466, also see https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner/issues/354.
+_This is to circumvent this known issue [cert-manager/cert-manager/issues/466](https://github.com/cert-manager/cert-manager/issues/466).
 Otherwise, you can just use the DNS challenge, which does not require any additional tweaks to work._

 </details>